-To encourage your loyal supporters to attend this more expensive type of event, you need to deliver on the promise of a great evening.
-If you are serving the same four-course meal and cramming your donors into small hotel ballrooms year-after-year, your annual gala may start to lose steam and therefore donations.
+To encourage your loyal supporters to attend an event with a higher than usual ticket price, you need to deliver on the promise of a great evening.
+If you serve the same four-course meal or cram your donors into small hotel ballrooms year after year, your annual gala may start to lose steam and therefore donations.
 Incorporate new aspects into your gala each year to grow donations every year, not lose them.

-Adding new aspects each year could be as simple as leveraging technology for your event.
+Adding new aspects each year could be as simple as increasing how you leverage technology for your event.
 For example, you might: